 - TODO: dividends on escrowed funds

-There is a small fee per recipient with dividends, to prevent SPAM.
+There is a small anti-spam fee of 0.0002 XCP per recipient with dividends.

 Balances in Counterparty’s native currency, ‘XCP’, will be initialised by ‘burning’ bitcoins in miners’ fees during a particular period of time using the a burn message type.
 The number of XCP earned per bitcoin is calculated thus: